MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/debugging-a-windows-driver.md

 ---
-title: Debugging a Windows driver
+title: Debugging a Windows Driver
 description: Describes debugging techniques you can use with a Windows driver, in particular the Inflight Trace Recorder. ms.date: 04/28/2020
 ---